Kwynto/true-notation/README.md

-# go-notation
+# True notation
-Description of the notation for entities in the GoLang code.
+Description of the notation for entities in the code.
+The main purpose is to be used in the GoLang code.

 ***Note:***
 *This naming system is not a standard.*